Periodic Single-Pass Instruction Sequences

-Our main motivation to undertake this research is the idea that in the setting of PGA the notion of programming languages or program notations as defined in~\cite{BL02} should be reconsidered.
-In particular, it is questionable whether the program notation PGLA, which is in fact $L$ as defined in this paper, is an appropriate example of a programming language.
-The criterion formulated in~\cite{BL02} to use this terminology is the existence of a projection function $\lata$ (PGLAtoPGA) that maps any PGLA-program ($L$-sequence) to a PGA-program.
-In fact, PGLA was considered a first and basic candidate for a PGA-based programming language and served as the basis for a tool set and programming environment for program algebra \cite{Diertens}.
+The program notation PGLA, which is in fact $\IS$ as defined in this paper, was introduced in~\cite{BL02} as a first example of a `programming language'.
+The criterion formulated in~\cite{BL02} to use this terminology is the existence of a projection function

-However, a typical property of the projection function $\lata$ is that if the repeater of a first canonical form in $L$ is ``too large'', it adds $\#0$-instructions to obtain a first canonical form in $K$.
-This solution does not combine in an elegant way with jumps, as witnessed by the following examples where we abbreviate $|\lata(X)|$ by $|X|_{pgla}$ (as is done in \cite{BL02}):
+(PGLA to PGA) that maps any PGLA-program ($\IS$-expression) to a PGA-program.
+In fact, PGLA inspired a toolset and programming environment for program algebra \cite{Diertens}.
+However, we now conclude that we did not deal in a proper way with the non-standard case of programs with repeaters with a counter that is too large: the projection function $\lata$ then adds $\#0$-instructions to obtain a first canonical \IS-form.
+This solution does not combine in an elegant way with jumps as witnessed by the following examples, where we write $|X|$ for the thread extraction of PGA-program $X$ and use the following abbreviations: